Stop That Peeling Paint: Solutions for Flaking Surfaces

 Moisture Damage

-Excess moisture is the number one cause of paint failure.
-When water gets behind the paint, it causes the paint to swell and blister, then peel away from the surface.
-This can happen anywhere but is most common in bathrooms, kitchens, and exterior areas.
-To prevent moisture damage, fix any leaks, improve ventilation, and apply a primer specifically designed for the surface.
+Excess moisture is the leading cause of paint failure.
+When water seeps behind the paint, it swells and blisters, eventually peeling away.
+This is especially common in bathrooms, kitchens, and outdoor areas.
+To prevent it, fix leaks, improve ventilation, and use a primer formulated for damp or high-moisture surfaces.

 Poor Surface Preparation